 to the idea through a research outline, locates possible sponsors, and then organizes

 the project to meet the sponsor’s rules as well as ULM’s requirements.
-Each link
+Each link below

-all the stages of proposal development.
+stages of proposal development.

 Search using InfoEd services – To register for this database, and create and maintain your profile, please follow this link.
 SMARTS grant notifications are based on and linked to the profile created in GENIUS database.
 This database is free for ULM faculty and staff, made available through Louisiana Board of Regents.